wmo/ds03gcd/README.md

 - Clone this repository
 - Put the data-file in the same directory as "run_analysis.R"
-- startup R and run:
+- startup R and run: `source "run_analysis.R"`

-    source "run_analysis.R"

-- after a while of huffing and puffing, you get the final tidy dataset in dataframe **`df`**
+- after a while of huffing and puffing, you get the final tidy dataset in dataframe `df`

 It will look like this, when opened in rstudio:
 ![](sample_snap.png)

-See [codebook](codebook.md] for description of the datafields.
+See [codebook](codebook.md) for description of the datafields.

 # Extras